-For students who have completed one semester of the Initial Externship, the Advanced Externship course is a law-related field placement in which students perform and observe legal work under the supervision of an attorney.
+For students who have completed one semester of any Initial Externship, the Advanced Externship course is a law-related field placement in which students perform and observe legal work under the supervision of an attorney.
+In addition to their field work, students must attend one mandatory workshop and complete mandatory writing assignments to receive credit for the externship.
 For more information about the Externship Program, refer to the Externship Program Policies and Procedures Handbook.
-Prerequisite: Lawyering Skills LAW 601 and completion of an Initial Externship (LAW 609 or 609J).
+Prerequisite: Completion of an Initial Externship (LAW 609, 963 or 609J).

 This course combines both theory and practice to help students develop a conceptual understanding of the interviewing, counseling, and negotiation processes.
 Students examine the lawyer-client relationship in the context of realistic practice scenarios, learning how to perform effective client interviewing and counseling through role-playing exercises.
 They also learn to negotiate on behalf of clients, in both transactional and litigation situations.

 Presentation by Legal Aid Society of Orange County

 September 26, 2016 12:30pm-1:20pm